emn178/presenters/README.md

 ## Usage

 ### Create presenter class
+You can use rails generate to create presenters.
+Eg.

+    rails g presenter post

 Assume you have a class named Post, you can create PostPresenter.
 ```ruby
 class PostPresenter < Presenter